ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 |Policy 2: Prevent Research from communicating with Sales     | `New-InformationBarrierPolicy -Name "Research-Sales" -AssignedSegment "Research" -SegmentsBlocked "Sales" -State Inactive` <p> In this example, the information barrier policy is called *Research-Sales*.
 When this policy is active and applied, it will help prevent users who are in the Research segment from communicating with users in the Sales segment.       |
 |Policy 3: Allow Manufacturing to communicate with HR and Marketing only     | `New-InformationBarrierPolicy -Name "Manufacturing-HRMarketing" -AssignedSegment "Manufacturing" -SegmentsAllowed "HR, Marketing" -State Inactive` <p>In this case, the information barrier policy is called *Manufacturing-HRMarketing*.
 When this policy is active and applied, Manufacturing can communicate only with HR and Marketing.
 Note that HR and Marketing are not restricted from communicating with other segments. |

-With segments and policies defined, Contoso applies the policies.
+With segments and policies defined, Contoso applies the policies by running the **Start-InformationBarrierPoliciesApplication** cmdlet.

 When that finishes, Contoso is compliant with legal and industry requirements.

 ## Related articles